oracle/weblogic-kubernetes-operator/integration-tests/README.md

 On completion of integration test execution, the results are archived in a directory based on environment variable  LOG_DIR  ( the default value is /tmp/it-diagnosticlogs) and runtime artifacts are available in a directory based on environment variable RESULTS_ROOT ( the default value is /tmp/it-testresults) .

 A typical diagnosticlogs directory content will look as follows after the completion of test ItMiiDomain.
-The stdout for the tests is captured in ItMiiDomain.out.
+The standard output for the tests is captured in ItMiiDomain.out.
 For each test method ( say testCreateMiiDomain, testCreateMiiSecondDomain) a directory is created and the corresponding k8s object description log(s) and server pod logs are saved if the test fails or environment variable COLLECT_LOGS_ON_SUCCESS set to true.

 ```
 itMiiDomain